FAQ

 How do I choose a therapist?

-Therapists love to talk about the theory and “modalities” that inform their work.
-However, research suggests that despite the increase in available number of modalities, the effectiveness of psychotherapy as been consistent over the last 40 years (Miller et. al, 2020).
+Research suggests that despite the increase in available number of modalities, the effectiveness of psychotherapy as been consistent over the last 40 years (Miller et. al, 2020).
 In other words, just because there are more modalities does not mean therapy has become more effective.
-Research consistently shows that a strong therapeutic alliance is associated with better treatment outcomes, regardless of the specific therapeutic approach used (Prusinski, 2022),
+Furthermore, research consistently shows that a strong therapeutic alliance is associated with better treatment outcomes, regardless of the specific therapeutic approach used (Prusinski, 2022), So what does that mean for you, the client?
+Your experience of the connection with your therapist is the most important part of the therapy process and it is the greatest predictor of success in therapy.

 How do I know if you are the right therapist for me?